ML Two

 back to step 2 and repeat

-😎Conquering the fear of jumbo AI training codes
+😎Conquering the fear of jumbo AI training code

 - part 2 : what does each class do corresponding to the training process big picture?